IanMulvany/partiallyattended/README.txt

 This is my blog

 # TODO
-- commit new css to make the text more readable on mobile
-- tighten up the spacing after titles
-- give more space between posts on the homepage
 - set media queries for ipad, and desktop
-- reduce font size of the date
-- reduce the font size, and increase font weight of tags
-- fix the issue of pre block going to full width on some posts
 - make code examples go to full width in narrow views
 - fix the broken homepage link
 - add CC-BY licencing on the site again